The 2016 paperback edition of the book by Paul Taylor and the Pew Research Center, updated with nearly 100 pages of new text and charts.

 The America of the near future will look nothing like the America of the recent past.

 America is in the throes of two simultaneous demographic overhauls.
 We’re enroute to becoming a majority non-white country at the same time a record share of us are going gray.
-As a result, generation gaps have opened up in our political and social values, our economic well-being, our family structure, our racial and ethnic identity, our gender norms, our religious affiliation, and our technology use.
+As a result, generation gaps have opened up in our political and social values, our economic well-being, our family structures, our racial and ethnic identities, our gender norms, our religious affiliations, and our technology use.

 An incisive survey of vast recent changes in American society and the ever-wider generation gap between baby boomers and millennials….
 In this well-written, data-rich book, Taylor…examines the demographic, economic, social, cultural and technological changes that are reshaping the nation….
 An authoritative report and required reading for policymakers.

 As a new presidential campaign navigates these turbulent waters, long term challenges mount.
-Today’s Millennials – well-educated, tech savvy, underemployed twenty-somethings—are at risk of becoming the first generation in American history to have a lower standard of living than their parents.
-Meantime, more than 10,000 Baby Boomers are retiring every single day, most of them not as well prepared financially as they’d hoped.
-This graying of our population has helped polarize our politics, put stresses on our social safety net, and presented our elected leaders with a daunting challenge: how to keep faith with the old without bankrupting the young and starving the future.
+Today’s Millennials – well-educated, tech savvy, and underemployed – are at risk of becoming the first generation in American history to have a lower standard of living than their parents.
+Meantime, about 10,000 Baby Boomers are retiring every single day, many of them not as well prepared financially as they’d hoped.
+The graying of our population will put stresses on our social safety net and present our elected leaders with a daunting challenge: how to keep faith with the old without bankrupting the young.

-Drawing on Pew Research Center’s extensive archive of public opinion surveys and demographic data, The Next America is a rich portrait of where we are as a nation and where we’re headed – toward a future marked by the most striking social, racial and economic shifts the country has seen in more than a century.
+Drawing on Pew Research Center’s extensive archive of public opinion surveys and demographic data, The Next America is a rich portrait of where we are as a nation and where we’re headed – toward a future marked by the most striking social, racial, and economic shifts the country has seen in more than a century.
 The 2016 edition includes a new introductory chapter, as well as a new appendix that explains how we conduct public opinion surveys at a time when new technologies and declining response rates have presented our profession with a mix of new challenges and opportunities.